nrfconnect/ncs-app-index/README.md

 ----

-## Development of an NCS Add-on index
+## Development of an Add-on index

-This and following sections describe how to build and run the NCS Add-on index in the local environment.
-If you wish to just publish an NCS Add-on, please refer to [`Contributing an Add-on`](#contributing-an-add-on).
+This and following sections describe how to build and run the nRF Connect SDK Add-on index in the local environment.
+If you wish to just publish an nRF Connect SDK Add-on, please refer to [`Contributing an Add-on`](#contributing-an-add-on).

-To create an add-on index page of your own, you need to start with cloning this repository and generating a new index JSON file.
+To create an Add-on index page of your own, you need to start with cloning this repository and generating a new index JSON file.
 Use the information in the following sections to make sure that the JSON file is set up correctly.

 ### Generating index.json file